openstack/glance-specs/specs/liberty/image-signing-and-verification-support.rst

 would be to store the actual public key certificate in Glance.
 However, this approach would be insecure, since Glance, unlike a dedicated key manager, has not been created with storing keys or certificates in mind.

-An alternative to performing the signature verification/creation in the glance_store backend is to only perform the hash creation in the backend, and perform the signature verification/creation in the Glance front end.
-However, there is not a clean way to remove the uploaded image data from the backend, and if the user wants to update the signature and attempt another upload, this will cause duplication errors.
-Since glance_store has a mechanism to abort a failed upload and remove data easily during an upload, it solves this issue.

 An alternative to using asymmetric keys for integrity and confidentiality is to use symmetric keys.
 However, in order for Glance to be able to verify the